Monoidal categories, representation gap and cryptography: Cell theory

-for the associated simple $\monoid[R]$- and $\monoid$-representations. \end{Theorem}
+for the associated simple $\monoid[R]$ and $\monoid$-representations. \end{Theorem}

-\begin{proof} Note that under the assumptions we have that $P^{\jcell}_{\monoid[R]}$ is a submatrix of $P^{\jcell}$.
+\begin{proof} Note that under the assumptions we have that the Gram matrix for $\monoid[R]$ is a submatrix of $P^{\jcell}$.
 The rank of a matrix is always greater or equal to the rank of a submatrix, so the statement follows by \autoref{P:CellsGram}. \end{proof}

+We stress that it is not generally true that $\jcell$ restricts to a(n idempotent) $J$-cell of $\monoid[R]$, so the assumption in \autoref{T:CellsGramSub} is necessary.